-When a friend or relative dies, you may need to act as their executor or administrator – taking responsibility for collecting their assets, paying off any debts and distributing what's left to the will's beneficiaries.
+When a friend or relative dies, you may need to act as their executor or administrator - taking responsibility for collecting their assets, paying off any debts and distributing what's left to the beneficiaries named in the will.
 This can be a complex, time-consuming and sometimes stressful role.
 Read about the legal and practical issues you need to consider

 Who are the executors?